egisnmir/react-shop/README.md

 #### Some things that could be added:
-1. Some unit/integration/E2E tests
+1. Unit tests with Jest
+2. Integration tests with react-testing-library
+3. E2E tests with Cypress
-2. Redux or useReducer/useContext
+4. Redux or useReducer/useContext
-3. TypeScript
+5. TypeScript